krabique/project-management-app/README.md

 - **Admin**'s a God.
 Nuf' said.
 Motto: "I am the Alpha and the Omega".

 - **Manager** is someone who manages projects, obviously.
 They can do almost anything, except changing other users' info.
-Motto: "Work, niggers, the sun is still high!"
+Motto: "Work, you monkeys, the sun is still high!"

 - **Developers** are the people who do the actual job, but have no rights except to work on a ~~cage~~ project they've been assigned to.
 Motto: "I live only to serve...
 I humbly obey..."